Rubén Pozo: Biography

-After the group broke up, he started a new group with José Miguel Conejo Torres (also known as Leiva) and the drummer Tuli called Pereza.
+After the group broke up, he started a new group with José Miguel Conejo Torres (also known as Leiva) and the drummer Tuli calledPereza.
 In their first album, Pereza(2001), Ruben was the main singer, but in the next ones Leiva took the role instead of Rubén.

 In just a few years Pereza started to be really popular and it reached a lot of success.
-With collaborations from other artists such as Alejo Estivel, Miguel Rios, Andrés Calamaro or Ariel Rot, Ruben has also collaborated with Joaquín Sabina, for who he wrote the song "Embustera" which was included in the CD "Vinagre y rosas" and "Poncho K" (“el ultimo sol") and "Ivan Ferreiro"(SPNB).
+With collaborations from other artists such as Alejo Estivel, Miguel Rios, Andrés Calamaro or Ariel Rot, Ruben has also collaborated with Joaquín Sabina, for who he wrote the song "Embustera" which was included in the CD "Vinagre y rosas" and "Poncho K" ("el ultimo sol") and "Ivan Ferreiro"(SPNB).
 In this times he also was the producer of the discs "Pequeño Salvaje"(group owned by the actor Fede Celada and the ex-singer of Buenas Noches Rose, Jordi Skywalker).

 After the separation of Pereza (although Leiva and Ruben still have a good relationship) and a period of charm, by the end of 2011 he starts working on a new band, with the aim of composing his first solo album, which was released in the spring of 2012 with the name "Lo que más".
 In the months of October and November 2012, he started a tour with the guitar in certain cities.
 He called it "Menos es Más", to name it in relation with the name of the CD "Lo que más" and to make reference to the fact that he would be acting alone without a band and just with his guitar as a "Llanero Solitario".